 The main language of the journal is English, but individual papers, recorded performances and special issues may be in any language supported by a Regional Editor.

 Policies and Procedures

 Transmathematica is a Gold Open Access journal.
 This means there is no charge for readers but authors pay an Article Processing Charge (APC).
 The APC is paid after acceptance and before publication.
 In the calendar year 2019 the APC is £300 Sterling.
 The APC will usually be waived for authors from all countries on the Royal Society's Developing world access list and may be waived for impecunious authors, from anywhere in the world, who have prepared works of outstanding interest.
 The APC will be waived for all authors if there is sufficient sponsorship.

 Please contact the Editor-in-Chief if you wish to sponsor the journal so that it can offer free or reduced article processing and conference charges, or if you want the Transmathematica journal or society to run some special event.

 All submissions are peer reviewed to the appropriate standard for their field and are published as soon as they are ready.
 Curated collections, such as conference proceedings, annual volumes and special issues are published shortly after the event.

-All publications will be archived, in perpetuity, so that cost-free access is permanent.
+The journal has not yet joined an archival network so that publications are archived, in perpetuity, so that cost-free access is permanent.